Discovering an 11-circuit Chartres-style Labyrinth

-by nature.
-It includes walking trails, meditative gardens,
+by nature and includes walking trails, meditative gardens,

 and an 11-circuit Chartres-style labyrinth made of stones.

 I walked through a small forest of evergreen trees before

 coming out into an open area displaying the labyrinth with

 a winged sculpture in its center.
 Except for a few homes peppering